Skip to content

 Commercial auto liability insurance is mandatory for commercial vehicles in Wisconsin, regardless if it's a semi-truck, straight box truck, passenger van or company car.
 Auto liability covers third-party property damage, injuries, or fatalities arising from accidents caused by the driver or the trucking company.
 Since trucking involves larger vehicles with more weight and higher risk of greater damage, comprehensive liability insurance is critical for freight companies and owner-operators alike.

 Since each company/circumstance is different, what’s recommended under auto liability insurance may vary.
-Our experts will help you understand your unique risk exposure and the appropriate coverage to mitigate it.
+Our team can help you understand your unique risk exposure and the appropriate coverage to help mitigate it.

 Workers' Compensation Insurance